mayankpahadia1993/ContigValidator/README.md

 test/reads.fa	22.136	100.00%	100.0%	1.27982540829%

 ###*.commonKmers12
 These files are generated for all the input files.
-In this file, there is one row for one kmer from the input file.
+In this file, there is one row per kmer from the input file.
 Every row contains two columns.
 The first column is the kmer and the second column is a binary number.
 '1' represents the kmer is present in the reference file and '0' represents it is not.
 It is tab separated.

 ###*.commonKmers21
 These files are generated for all the input files.
-In this file, there is one row for one kmer from the reference file.
+In this file, there is one row per kmer from the reference file.
 Every row contains two columns.
 The first column is the kmer and the second column is a binary number.
 '1' represents the kmer is present in the input file and '0' represents it is not.
 It is tab separated.

 ###suffixTreeOutput File
 This file stores the suffix tree of the reference which was created.
 This file is generated only if suffixskip option is at 0 i.e. `-suffixskip 0` option is set.